cweiqi27/versa-assessment/README.md

 #### HTTP

 I used core Node.js's `http` and `https` module to handle all the requests.
-For this particular script I don't need to use `http`, but I included it like I would as if I am running a RESTful API server where I would handle res and req based on different routes.
 However, in a real app I would probably use established solutions like express or fastify and avoid reinventing the wheel.

 #### Formatters and Linters